Dragonmystic707/exalted-reincarnated/docs/System/Introduction.md

 Among all this chaos, in the central realm and the scattered city-states of the rebellious Outer Provinces, wander the Wyld Hunt.
-What was once a unified, independant gathering of Exalts tasked with dealing with demons, fae, angry Gods, and other threats to Creation, has become fractured.
+What was once a unified, independent gathering of Exalts tasked with dealing with demons, Fae, angry Gods, and other threats to Creation, has become fractured.
 Some chapters of the Wyld hunt stick true to their goals—recruiting new Exalts to serve Creation itself.
 Others have become little more than political extensions, threatening any who do not agree